microsoft/Low-Code/website/blog/2023-lcf/2023-02-13/index.md

 More often than not, a well thought out, consistent, eye-catching but functional user experience can define the success of your app.
 This is why we’ve decided to dedicate this week to the **User Interface (UI)**.
 Today’s blog will begin that journey with actionable insights and resources that will get you started building amazing UI with Canvas Apps.

 ## What We'll Cover
  * What are Canvas Apps?
  * Ways to build Canvas Apps
- * Section 3
+ * Working with Express Design
  * Section 4
  * Exercise: Try this yourself!
  * Resources: For self-study!